 You can’t change a problem with the same thinking that created the thinking in the first place.

 Systems change involves changing the system dynamics that create social problems in the first place.
 This means getting at the belief systems, routines and power dynamics that are the underlying causes.
 Living in Community sees that many of the conflicts about sex work have to do with power inequity, poverty, racism, colonization, and stigma.
-We believe that we need to look at sex work issues in a systemic way so we can make the kind of
+We believe that we need to look at sex work issues in a systemic way so we can make the kind of change that is needed.

 Systems change looks like: